Quantization#

 SGLang supports various quantization methods, including offline quantization and online dynamic quantization.

 Offline quantization loads pre-quantized model weights directly during inference.
-This is useful for methods requiring pre-computed stats such as AWQ, which collects activation stats from the pre-training set.
+This is required for quantization methods such as GPTQ and AWQ, which collect and pre-compute various statistics from the original weights using the calibration dataset.

 Online quantization dynamically computes scaling parameters—such as the maximum/minimum values of model weights—during runtime.
 Like NVIDIA FP8 training’s delayed scaling mechanism, online quantization calculates the appropriate scaling factors on-the-fly to convert high-precision weights into a lower-precision format.